vivatum/WordsAsTagLabels-Example/README.md

 [![Swift Version][swift-image]][swift-url]

-That small iOS app is my solution for case: **Creating TagLabels for words array**
+That small iOS app is my solution for the case: **Creating TagLabels for words array**

 ![Final TextView](/readmePics/Screenshot.png)